chancx/afmicrobes/README.md

 All networks presented in HTML files were generated using Javascript script, specifically the D3 library (https://d3js.org/).
 The display of these networks is dependent on the location of the associated files and the capability of the web browser to access them locally.

-We strongly recommend the use of FireFox for optimal viewing of these networks.

 A network may not be displayed properly if the web browser cannot access local files when interpreting the HTML file.
-Please ensure that your browser allows access to local files on your computer (from local HTML files); this option is disabled by default in some browsers, e.g. Google Chrome and Safari.
+Please ensure that your browser allows access to local files on your computer (from local HTML files); this option is disabled by default in some browsers, e.g. Google Chrome and Firefox.

+An example for a solution using Python3:
+1. After extracting the files, on a terminal go to the directory where the index.html file is located, and run 'python -m http.server 8888 &'
+2. On your web browser, go to
+'localhost:8888'
+This should load the index.html page and the associated dynamic figures appropriately.